Unknownio/ErrorByNight/Simple-Bot/README.md

 <a href='#help--contacts'>Help & Contacts</a>
 </p>

+## How to install the bot!
+1. First go to the folder `Hi (come here if your installing the bot)` 2.then open the folder `Node.js` and install that

 ## What is K3Bot

 K3Bot is a discord bot created by [me](https://github.com/Unknownio) and my friend using javascript.